Azure/aks-engine/docs/topics/azure-stack.md

 On Azure Stack Hub, Kubernetes cluster with v1.20 uses in-tree cloud provider by default, and cluster with v1.21 only support `out-of-tree` cloud provider.
 Follow the steps below as a guidance of upgrade:

 * Uninstall AzureDisk CSI driver on the cluster if previously installed (optional)
+* Run the `aks-engine upgrade` command to upgrade Kubernetes cluster from v1.20 to v1.21
-* Backup all existing storage class resources from provisioner "kubernetes.io/azure-disk" using command `kubectl get sc -o yaml > storage-classes-backup.yaml` (optional)
+* After upgrade, backup all existing storage class resources from provisioner "kubernetes.io/azure-disk" using command `kubectl get sc -o yaml > storage-classes-backup.yaml` (optional)
 * Delete all existing storage class resources from provisioner "kubernetes.io/azure-disk" using command `kubectl delete sc --all`
-* Run the `aks-engine upgrade` command to upgrade Kubernetes cluster from v1.20 to v1.21
-* After upgrade, install AzureDisk CSI driver on the cluster.
+* Install AzureDisk CSI driver on the cluster.
 This will also create storage class resources from provisioner "disk.csi.azure.com"
+* Check "disk.csi.azure.com" storage class resources have been created using command `kubectl get sc`

 > The commands to install and uninstall AzureDisk CSI driver can be found in the section [*Azure Disk CSI Driver*](#azure-disk-csi-driver)